 The Northern Riverfront Development

-The second component of this Project is the construction and operation of an Indigo flag hotel.
-The Indigo Hotel is located on a 1.26 acre site, adjacent to Port City Marina and the City of Wilmington’s new Convention Center.
-The 105,000 square foot Convention Center is was completed in 2010 and continues to have a full calendar of events.
-The Indigo Hotel, the closest to the City’s Convention Center, will be located diagonally across the intersection from the Convention Center, allowing it to capture a majority of convention business.
-The hotel will include a minimum of 136 rooms, hotel amenities, and an additional 35,000 square feet of retail space, (to include dining and family entertainment components) and parking.
-The hotel will host a well-known and respected brand-name flag and provide quality service and hospitality at competitive rates.
+The second component of this Development is the construction and operation of a hotel.
+The Hotel will be located on a 1.26 acre site, very close to the Port City Marina and the Wilmington Convention Center.
+The 105,000 square foot Convention Center has a full calendar of events, and our location would be the closest hotel allowing it to capture a majority of the convention business.
+The future hotel will include a minimum of 120+/- rooms, a nice range of hotel amenities, retail space (to include dining and family entertainment components), and parking.
+The future hotel will host a well-known and respected brand-name flag and provide quality service and hospitality at competitive rates.

 Wilmington, North Carolina